terra-mod/terraform-aws-vpc/README.md

        cidr = "10.0.0.0/16"

        region = "us-west-2"

-       // you can manually specify subnets, or just use the availability_zone_count
+       // you can manually specify subnets, or just use the availability_zone_count availability_zone_count = 2

-       availability_zones = ["us-west-2a", "us-west-2b"]

        // provision each external subnet with 256 ip addresses (/24) external_subnets = [256]